Label Alignment Regularization for Distribution Shift

-We then investigate why DANN hurts performance in cases with severe label shift.
-Table \ref{table:m-u-dann} shows average source domain accuracy and domain classifier accuracy of DANN on these tasks.
-Average source accuracy remains above 95\% and average domain classifier remains close to 50\%, indicating that DANN has managed to learn a representation that is suitable for the source domain and maps the points from the source and target domain close to each other.
+Table \ref{table:m-u-dann} shows the average source domain accuracy and domain classifier accuracy of DANN.
+Average source accuracy remains $\ge95\%$ and average domain classifier remains $\approx 50\%$, indicating that DANN has managed to learn a representation that is suitable for the source domain and maps the points from the source and target domain close to each other.
 The large drop in DANN's performance can be attributed to the fact that the representation maps positive points in the source domain close to negative points in the target domain and vice-versa and therefore the joint error of the best hypothesis on the two domains (as described in Section \ref{sec:related}) is large.
-We verify this by training a nearest neighbor (1-NN) classifier on the learned representation in the subsampled settings.
+We verify this by training a nearest neighbour (1-NN) classifier on the learned representation in the subsampled settings.
 The 1-NN classifier uses the source domain representations as the training data and the target domain representations as the test data.
 The accuracy of this classifier will suffer if in the learned representation the source domain points from one class are mapped close to the target domain points from the other class.
-The third row in the table, which is averaged over the 45 tasks like the other results, shows a noticeable drop in the performance of the 1-NN classifier and indicates that this problem is present in the learned embeddings under label shift.
+The third row in the table, which is also averaged over the 45 tasks, shows a noticeable drop in the performance of the 1-NN classifier and indicates that this problem is present in the learned embeddings.